-- Do you have a specific IT job in mind--like web or systems developer, or database administrator--or are you still exploring and think you might benefit from a broader technical education first as you explore your interests?
-Formal degree programs offer that broader background in computer science, plus introductory training across a number of technical skill sets, so you can figure out which ones most appeal to you.
+- Do you have a specific IT job in mind or are you still exploring and think you might benefit from a broader technical education first as you explore your interests?

-- What are the IT job prospects in your region, and are the training options tailored to prepare students for those opportunities?
-Bootcamps often build their curriculum with the local job market in mind, and update their programming courses to reflect industry innovations.
+- What are the IT job prospects in your region and are the training options tailored to prepare students for those opportunities?

-So, is a computer science degree a must-have for those seeking to start a career as a computer developer?
-Not anymore--especially for anyone for whom a four- or even two-year degree is prohibitively expensive, or anyone looking to get hired immediately.
+Your answers to the questions above will guide you toward the right education for you.
+A computer science degree might not be a must-have for those seeking to start a career as a computer developer anymore—especially for anyone who is cost-conscious or looking to get hired immediately.
 But as an aspiring IT professional, it’s up to you to choose the most strategic route to realizing your unique career goals.
-We wish you luck.